Using ABASQL with TextPad

 The intricate thing is the frame for When files are modified by another process.
 Earlier versions of TextPad had some problems to get this work properly over network drives.
 The settings I have here works well for me at least.

-In the Associated files menu you can associate all extentions you want to use with TextPad at a little more than ease than you do in Explorer.
-It's a good idea to asscoiate all the SQL extensions that AbaPerls uses.
+In the Associated files menu you can associate all extensions you want to use with TextPad at a little more than ease than you do in Explorer.
+It's a good idea to associate all the SQL extensions that AbaPerls uses with TextPad.

-Among the many editing features of TextPad, I will briefely mention a few that I find useful:
+Among the many editing features of TextPad, I will briefly mention a few that I find useful: